-MARYAM FARBOOD joined the Bendhiem Center for Finance as an Assistant Professor in July 2014.
+MARYAM FARBOODI joined the Bendhiem Center for Finance as an Assistant Professor in July 2014.
 Her research interests focus primarily on financial networks.
 Maryam finished her PhD at the University of Chicago with a joint degree with Booth School of Business and the Department of Economics.
 Her main research interests are in corporate finance, financial networks, and informational frictions.
 She was one of the six selected PhD students who toured Europe to present their research as part of the Review of Economic Studies Tour in 2004.
 She is the recipient of the John Leusner Fellowship, Top Finance Graduate Award and Best Finance Theory paper.

 JIANQING FAN is the Frederick L. Moore '18 Professor of Finance.
-His research interests include financial econometrics, asset pricing, statistical learning, nonparametric modeling, and computational biology.
-As a specialist in statistics and financial econometrics, Fan received the 2000 Presidents' Award from the Committee of Presidents of Statistical Societies, the 2007 Morningside Gold Medal of Applied Mathematics, the Guggenheim Fellowship in 2009, Academician of Academia Sinica in 2012, Guys Medal in Silver of Royal Statistical Society in 2014.
-He was the president of the Institute of Mathematical Statistics, is an elected fellow of the American Association for the Advancement of Science, the American Statistical Association, and the Institute of Mathematical Statistics.
+His research interests include financial econometrics, asset pricing, machine learning, high-dimensional statistics, nonparametric modeling, and computational biology.
+As a specialist in statistics and financial econometrics, Fan received the 2000 Presidents' Award from the Committee of Presidents of Statistical Societies, the 2007 Morningside Gold Medal of Applied Mathematics, the Guggenheim Fellowship in 2009, Academician of Academia Sinica in 2012, Guy Medal in Silver of Royal Statistical Society in 2014, and Noether Senior Scholar Award in 2018.
+He was the president of the Institute of Mathematical Statistics, is an elected fellow of the American Association for the Advancement of Science, the Society of Financial Econometrics, the American Statistical Association, and the Institute of Mathematical Statistics.
 He has coauthored three highly regarded books.
 He serves as the co-editor of the Journal of Econometrics and associate editor Journal of the American Statistical Association.
 He has served as the co-editor (in-chief) of the Annals of Statistics, Probability Theory and Related Fields, and Econometrics Journal, and associate editor of Econometrica, and Journal of Financial Econometrics.
 He earned his Ph.D.from the University of California-Berkeley.